Skip to content

 Notes: - SQLite and DuckDB can often match many of these behaviors via extensions or different usage patterns; the point here is what DecentDB bakes in and optimizes for by default.

-What “extensions” means here: - The ability to add new SQL features without modifying the database core (e.g., new scalar/aggregate functions, new table-like modules such as SQLite virtual tables, or optional subsystems like full-text search). - DecentDB does support multiple language bindings, but those bindings are about how you call DecentDB, not a general-purpose SQL extension/plugin system.
+What “extensions” means here: - The ability to add new SQL features without modifying the database core (e.g., new scalar/aggregate functions, new table-like modules such as SQLite virtual tables, or optional subsystems like full-text search). - DecentDB's extension answer is a sandboxed Lua package model with manifest-declared SQL objects and explicit content-hash trust.
+It is not SQLite .load, DuckDB native extensions, or host-language callbacks.

 SQL surface area